 European Risk Observatory

-As our society evolves under the influence of new technology and shifting economic and social conditions, so our workplaces, work practices and processes are constantly changing.
-These new situations bring with them new risks and challenges for workers and employers which in turn demand political, administrative and technical approaches that ensure high levels of safety and health at work.
+As our society evolves under the influence of new technology and shifting economic and social conditions, our workplaces, work practices and processes are constantly changing.
+These new situations bring with them new risks and challenges for workers and employers, which in turn demand political, administrative and technical approaches that ensure high levels of safety and health at work.

 'anticipating new and emerging risks, whether they be linked to technical innovation or caused by social change, is vital if the risks are to be brought under control.